-On today’s date in 1961, the Government of Canada presented a cheque for $260,000, which was collected by Canadian children, to the United Nations Children’s Fund (UNICEF).
+On today’s date in 1961, the Government of Canada presented a cheque for $260,000 – all collected by Canadian children – to the United Nations Children’s Fund (UNICEF).

 In 1979, the Royal Canadian Mint struck a $100 22-karat gold Proof coin to commemorate the International Year of the Child, which was proclaimed by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 Designed by Carola Tietz, the coin’s design features six children playing and holding hands in a winding line.
 To the right is “1979 / Canada” and a symbol of the world with the face value $100 appearing to the left.
 The coin had a mintage of 250,000 pieces.

 UNICEF claims to have helped more children’s lives than any other humanitarian organization.

 “We work tirelessly to help children and their families, doing whatever it takes to ensure children survive.
 We provide children with healthcare and immunization, clean water, nutrition and food security, education, emergency relief, and more,” notes the UNICEF Canada website.